Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Methodology

-The phrase \textit{<insert your title here>} was replaced with one of ten distinct titles, each chosen to cover a range of topics while maintaining a similar level of complexity.
-This ensured thematic diversity while keeping structural requirements identical.
-Each model generated one blog for each title, resulting in a dataset of 30 blog posts (10 per model).

-In the second stage, each model acted as an evaluator, scoring all generated blogs including its own under four controlled labeling conditions: no labels, true labels, and two false-label permutations.
-In False Label Scenario 1, ChatGPT’s output was labeled as Gemini, Gemini’s as Claude, and Claude’s as ChatGPT.
-In\textbf{ }False Label Scenario 2, ChatGPT’s output was labeled as Claude, Gemini’s as ChatGPT, and Claude’s as Gemini.
+Each model then evaluated all blogs including its own under four labeling conditions: no labels (no author attribution), true labels (correct attribution), False Label Scenario 1 (ChatGPT labeled as Gemini, Gemini as Claude, Claude as ChatGPT), and False Label Scenario 2 (ChatGPT labeled as Claude, Gemini as ChatGPT, Claude as Gemini).

 Two scoring systems were applied.
-The percentage-based preference score measured how often each model’s output was chosen as “best” for a given title.
-The point-based quality score rated Coherence, Informativeness, and Conciseness on a 0–10 scale, later converted to percentages for comparability.
-Coherence assessed logical flow, informativeness measured richness and relevance, and conciseness evaluated clarity and brevity.

-Analyses were conducted at three levels: intra-condition (comparing scores within a labeling condition), cross-condition (tracking score changes across labeling conditions), and metric-specific (examining bias effects on each quality criterion).
-This design enabled a controlled and reproducible examination of both self-preference and label-induced bias in LLM evaluations.
+Percentage-based preference scores measured how often each output was chosen as "best" for a given title.
+Point-based quality scores rated Coherence, Informativeness, and Conciseness on a 0–10 scale, converted to percentages for direct comparability.
+Analyses were conducted at three levels: intra-condition (within-condition comparisons), cross-condition (tracking changes across conditions), and metric-specific (examining bias effects on each criterion).
+This design enabled controlled examination of both self-preference and label-induced bias in LLM evaluations.